-For information about migrating your app from the .NET Framework 4 to the .NET Framework 4.5, see the migration guide.
+For information about migrating your app from the .NET Framework 4 to the .NET Framework 4.5 or one of its point releases, see the migration guide.

 See the .NET Framework Reference Source to browse through the .NET Framework source code online.
 The reference source is also available on Github.
 You can download the reference for offline viewing and step through the sources (including patches and updates) during debugging.
 For more information, see the blog entry A new look for .NET Reference Source.